(image source: http://www.alaskanart.net/terrypyles/picpages/eio.html )

 This past Friday was my maternal Grandmother’s funeral.
 She joined my grandfather on the other side almost a year after his passing.
 I’ve been holding her and my mother in my thoughts for a couple of weeks now, and I was especially thinking of her yesterday when Sweetie and I went on a boat trip out to Hot Springs Cove.

-Hot Springs Cove is a Provincial Park, and it’s a traditional First Nation’s site for purification of the body and the spirit.
+Hot Springs Cove is located in Maquinna Provincial Park, (corrected Mar 2018) and it’s a traditional First Nation’s site for purification of the body and the spirit.
 It takes an hour and a half by boat to get there, detours not included, so there is plenty of time and opportunity to see wildlife along the way.
 I didn’t want to even hope that I’d see Orca, because the day was so incredible.
 The weather was perfect.
 We got to visit our beloved sea lions and their new pups!
 We saw beautiful harbor seals and their snow white pups.
 We saw pacific loons, cormorants and all sorts of offshore sea birds you don’t get to observe from land.
 Of course we basked in the steaming waterfall of the spring heated by the sulfurous blood of the earth herself.

 It was a perfect day.